maha0134/maha0134/README.md

 ## [iOS Projects for Clients 🚀](https://portfolio-akshay-mahajan.netlify.app/#portfolio)

-### Hang10Lit iOS application (Contract job via Upwork) -> SwiftUI + Firebase + Google Books API
+### Hang10Lit iOS application (Upwork Contract) -> SwiftUI + Firebase + Google Books API
 A native iOS app to bring together students and educators by inculcating healthy reading habits using tracking of reading sessions, reflections, reading groups and much more.

 ### Oper8 -> SwiftUI + Firebase 📱🔥
-A native iOS app that lets plant operators log hundreds of their readings on a daily basis via text input as well as text recognition using Apple Vision.
+A native iOS app for facility management that lets operators log hundreds of readings on a daily basis via text input as well as `Image to text` recognition using Apple Vision.

 Check out my `pinned` repos for my personal `iOS` and `web` projects.